vikasFreelancer1913/webwoker-example/README.md

 #### TA_DA...
 The magic of WEB WORKER.

 ## Thanks for testing it, I hope you have learned something new today.
-To follow and learn more please visit my website [thisissingh.com](https://www.thisissingh.com/) .
+To follow and learn more please visit my website [thisissingh.com](https://www.thisissingh.com/){:target="_blank" rel="noopener"}